Benjamin-Poignard/sparse-copula/README.md

 # Description of the code for replication

-The replicator should execute the following Matlab files to replicate Table 1, Table 2 and Figure 1 of the paper.
+The replicator should execute the following Matlab files to replicate Table 1, Table 2 and Figures 1-4 of the paper.

 **A. Replication of the results reported in Table 1**